Endeyr/small-business-webpage/README.md

    - Plan for scalability to accommodate growth in user base and feature requirements.
    - Consider options for hosting, infrastructure, and maintenance.

-By following this approach, SmallBizWeb can quickly launch its MVP, gather valuable insights, and evolve into a robust platform tailored for small businesses' needs.
+By following this approach, Apollo's Rescue can quickly launch its MVP, gather valuable insights, and evolve into a robust platform tailored for small businesses' needs.

 ## TODO